 In 2013, ADB’s operations totaled $21.02 billion, of which $14.38 billion was financed by ADB (Ordinary Capital Resources (OCR) and Special Funds) and $6.65 billion by cofinancing partners.

 Sovereign operations in 2013, including official and technical assistance coﬁnancing, totaled $16.48 billion.
 Some of ADB's sovereign financing included:

 Nonsovereign operations, including cofinancing, totaled $4.54 billion.
 Some of ADB's non-sovereign financing included:

 ADB's highest policy-making body is the Board of Governors, which meets annually and comprises one representative from each member nation – 48 from the Asia-Pacific and 19 from outside the region.
 View the list of members.

 Yes.
-ADB values transparency and is committed to increased disclosure of information under the public communications policy (PCP).
+ADB values transparency and is committed to increased access to information under the public communications policy (PCP).
 An essential part of our institutional governance, the PCP promotes proactive external relations and recognizes the right of people to seek, access, and impart information about our operations.

 The review of the 2005 policy in 2010 has shown that overall our public communications policy remains relevant and that ADB compares well against other multilateral development banks in terms of information disclosure good practices.

 ADB consults people from all sections of society to ensure that our projects, programs, and strategies meet people's needs.
 The country partnership strategy - the main planning document at the country level - emphasizes consultation with the government, the private sector, civil society, and all project stakeholders.